Share this post on:

 • They express this by trying to understand how things work.

-• They often like to break down more important things or ideas to look at the individual components to see how items fit and function together.
+• They often like to break down more important things or ideas into individual components to see how items fit and function together.

 • They tend to be highly logical and efficient thinkers.